Bordomir/Bordomir/projects/Modified-Travelling-Salesman-Problem.md

-# Modified TSP Solver - Project Summary
+# Modified TSP Solving Algorithms

 This project implements a set of algorithms in C++ to solve a variation of the **Travelling Salesman Problem (TSP)**.
 The problem requires finding the optimal set of closed paths in a weighted undirected graph that starts and ends at a specified node, while covering all other nodes under specific constraints.